DeveloperRahnuma/MarkerOnMap/Readme.md

     2-> clear on cross button when form is visible and you can see coordinate of center position of screeen will clear coordinate value and close the form also.

+    3 -> click on close button will clear all the marker in one click

 ## Point Out Issue